ridzuan5757/project-gorilla/sprints/sprint 5/kubernetes_cluster_receiver.md

 the data.***

 There are different method of authentication, but typically `ServiceAccount` is used.
-The `ServiceAccount` also needs proper permissions to pull data from the `k8s` API server.
+The `ServiceAccount` also require permissions to pull data from the `k8s` API server.

 ```yaml